CWright2022/CAML_assignment_4/README.md

 This will train a random forest with the static hyperparameters defined in main.py.
 This file contains our custom implementations of RandomForest and DecisionTree.

+Ensure the IoT data is present in whatever directory is identified with the -r switch.

 ```bash
 python main.py -r ./iot_data
 ```